-IO/Outputs/Rout_9-12
+IO/Outputs/Rout\9-12

 The JNIOR model 310 has 8 internal outputs.
 You can expand the number of outputs by purchasing the 4 Relay Output Expansion Module.
 You can connect up to 2 of them per JNIOR to obtain output channels 9 - 16.
-This registry key defines while module address corresponds to channels 9 - 12.
+This registry key defines the module address corresponding to channels 9 - 12.
 This key is automatically assigned when you connect 1 or modules and reboot.
-If more then one module is present during the reboot then one module is arbitrarily assigned.
-This key assures that the same module is used for these channels after every reboot.
+If more than one module is present during the reboot then one module is arbitrarily assigned.

-IO/Outputs/Rout_13-16
+IO/Outputs/Rout\13-16

 The JNIOR model 310 has 8 internal outputs.
 You can expand the number of outputs by purchasing the 4 Relay Output Expansion Module.
-You can connect up to 2 of them per JNIOR to obtain output channels 9 - 16.
-This registry key defines while module address corresponds to channels 13 - 16.
+You can connect up to 2 of them per JNIOR to obtain output channels 9-16.
+This registry key defines the module address corresponding to channels 13-16.
 This key is automatically assigned when you connect 2 or modules and reboot.
-If more then two modules are present during the reboot then one module is arbitrarily assigned.
-This key assures that the same module is used for these channels after every reboot even if the module representing channels 9 - 12 is removed.
+If more than two modules are present during the reboot then one module is arbitrarily assigned.